Rāhula: Enlightenment and death

 According to the Pāli texts, once Rāhula had become novice, the Buddha taught Rāhula regularly.
 His instructions were very age-specific, using vivid metaphors and simple explanations.
 The Buddha's teachings have led to numerous discourses being named after Rāhula in the Early Buddhist Texts.
 Pāli texts relate how Rāhula grew up to become a novice that was diligent, dutiful, amenable and eager for learning, but there are also some early medieval Chinese and Japanese accounts which relate that Rāhula initially struggled with being a novice and only later appreciated the Buddha's teaching.
 Besides the Buddha, Śāriputra and Maugalyayāna also helped to teach Rāhula.
 Rāhula often assisted Śāriputra on his rounds for alms in the morning, and sometimes on other travels.
 (Note: Both Buswell & Lopez (2013) and Malalasekera (1960) mention the alms, but only Malalasekera (1960) mentions the other travels.)
 Every morning, Rāhula woke up and threw a handful of sand in the air, making the wish that he may be counselled by good teachers as much as those grains of sand.

-Still in the same year as Rāhula's ordination, the Buddha taught his son the importance of telling the truth in a discourse known as the Ambalatthika-Rāhulovāda Sutta.
+Still in the same year as Rāhula's ordination, the Buddha taught his son the importance of telling the truth in a discourse known as the Ambalaṭṭhika-Rāhulovāda Sutta.
 In this discourse, the Buddha taught and encouraged consistent self-reflection, to help let go of all evil actions that lead to harm to oneself and others, and to develop self-control and a moral life.
 He encouraged reflection before, during and after one's actions, and explained that lying makes the spiritual life void and empty, leading to many other evils.